-Health Issues will contribute approximately 16 questions to each of the four integrated block examinations in the Fall semester in which there are Health Issues modules.
+In the Fall semester Health Issues will contribute approximately 16 questions to each of the four integrated block examinations in which there are Health Issues lectures.
 These examinations will cover material in all the Year 2 courses for the four weeks prior to each examination.
 No questions specifically from Health Issues will be included in the integrated block exams in the Spring semester.